HOW PILOTS WITH THE MODEL 680 TYPE RATING COME PREPARED FOR LATITUDE TAKEOFF

 Whelen Engineering pilots Dennis Piscitello, James Olson and Greg Ginnetti in front of the company's Citation Latitude jet.

-Type rating versatility initially attracted Olson and his team to the Latitude.
-After more than eight years of flying the Sovereign for the emergency warning lights maker, he was prepared for takeoff upon stepping into the larger Latitude for the first time.
+Type rating versatility initially attracted Olson and his team to the Latitude aircraft.
+After more than eight years of flying the Sovereign jet for the emergency warning lights maker, he was prepared for takeoff upon stepping into the larger Latitude jet for the first time.
 With minimal training needed, the normal Whelen Engineering travel schedule could easily continue, he said.

 Today, Olson and his flight department fly approximately 600 hours annually transporting company employees to customer sites, where they provide hands-on training and technical support.